PostHog/posthog-js/README.md

 ### Tiers of testing

 1. Unit tests - this verifies the behavior of the library in bite-sized chunks.
 Keep this coverage close to 100%, test corner cases and internal behavior here
-2. Cypress tests - integrates with a real chrome browser and is capable of testing timing, browser requests, etc. Useful for testing high-level library behavior, ordering and verifying requests.
+2. Browser tests - run in real browsers and so capable of testing timing, browser requests, etc. Useful for testing high-level library behavior, ordering and verifying requests.
 We shouldn't aim for 100% coverage here as it's impossible to test all possible combinations.
 3. TestCafe E2E tests - integrates with a real posthog instance sends data to it.
 Hardest to write and maintain - keep these very high level

 ## Developing together with another project